-For certain spacecraft emergencies, it is best if the crew and passengers abandon ship in some type of rescue craft.
+But for certain spacecraft emergencies, it is best if the crew and passengers abandon ship in some type of escape craft.
+This is also better for the science fiction author's dramatic purposes.
+A good example is when they took Alfred Hitchcock film Lifeboat and re-worked it into the science-fiction TV movie Lifepod.

 To reiterate: "lifeboat" or "life pod" is a long endurance device carrying many castaways that generally is not reentry capable.
-It is much like a wet-navy lifeboat.
-The main difference between a liferaft and a lifeboat is that the liferaft does not have a motor.
+It is analogous to a wet-navy lifeboat.
+The main difference between a life-raft and a lifeboat is that the liferaft does not have a motor.

 There are some nifty lifeboat and one man reentry vehicles detailed here.